Ondřej Palát: Tampa Bay Lightning (2011–2022)

 In light of pandemic restrictions on cross-border travel, the NHL temporarily realigned its structure for the 2020–21 season and reduced the season to 56 games.
 As such, the Lightning, Hurricanes, Blackhawks, Blue Jackets, Stars, Red Wings, Panthers, and Predators competed in the Central Division and only against each other.
 When the Lightning began their season on 13 January, Palát was reunited on the top line with Point and Stamkos.
 As a member of the top unit, Palát helped the Lightning to six consecutive wins before it was snapped by the Panthers on 11 February.
 Amid their win streak, the Lightning moved Palát to the right-hand side where he immediately scored four goals.
 However, Palát's production started to cease as the Lightning began a lengthy winning slump through March and early April.
-While he continued to collect assists, Palát ended his 13-game goalless drought on 22 April against the Columbus Blue Jackets.
+While he continued to collect assists, Palát ended his 13-game goalless drought on 22 April, against the Columbus Blue Jackets.
 Upon breaking out of the slump, Palát led the Lightning with two goals and four assists over a week of gameplay and maintained a five-game point streak.
-Palát recorded two assists in the Lightning's win over the Blackhawks on 27 April to help the team qualify for the 2021 Stanley Cup playoffs.
+Palát recorded two assists in the Lightning's win over the Blackhawks on 27 April, to help the team qualify for the 2021 Stanley Cup playoffs.
 Palát sat out of the Lightning's final game of the regular season due to a lower-body injury.
 As such, he finished the regular season with 15 goals and 31 assists for 46 points.

-Palát returned to the Lightning's lineup for Game 1 of the first round of the playoffs against the Florida Panthers.
-He scored the game-winning goal in Game 2 on Sergei Bobrovsky to help the Lightning to a 2–0 series lead.
-After scoring a goal in Game 4, Palát passed Martin St. Louis for second place on the franchise's all-time playoff goals scored list.
+Palát returned to the Lightning's lineup for game 1 of the first round of the playoffs against the Florida Panthers.
+He scored the game-winning goal in game 2 on Sergei Bobrovsky to help the Lightning to a 2–0 series lead.
+After scoring a goal in game 4, Palát passed Martin St. Louis for second place on the franchise's all-time playoff goals scored list.
 Once the Lightning eliminated the Panthers, they met with the Hurricanes in the second round.
-In the Lightning's series-clinching Game 5, Palát received a two-minute minor following a hit to the head of Brett Pesce but faced no further discipline.
+In the Lightning's series-clinching game 5, Palát received a two-minute minor following a hit to the head of Brett Pesce but faced no further discipline.
 By the end of the series, Palát set a franchise record for most postseason goals away from home ice with 18.
-After defeating the Islanders in the third round for a second consecutive year this time in seven games, the Lightning faced the Montreal Canadiens in the 2021 Stanley Cup Finals.
+After defeating the Islanders in the third round for a second consecutive year this time in seven games, the Lightning faced the Montreal Canadiens in the 2021 Stanley Cup Final.
 They beat the Canadiens in five games to win back-to-back Stanley Cup championships and third in team history altogether.
 Palát finished the postseason with five goals and eight assists for 13 points in all 23 games and with the Lightning's franchise record in playoff game-winning goals with nine and ranked second in total postseason goals with 37.